Gunivers/Bookshelf/docs/math.md

 ## Algebra

-`glib.math:algebra`: this folder allows you to perform algebra operations
+`bs.math:algebra`: this folder allows you to perform algebra operations

 ---